 Copies of health monitoring reports are available upon request.

 Premier BioSource maintains two Yucatan and Domestic pig breeding herds.
 The original Yucatan and Domestics herds have been in Southern California since 1987.
 In 2005 a Yucatan grower inventory located in Southwest Michigan was added to serve the Midwest, East Coast and Canada.
-A second breeding and grower facility was completed in 2020 and is located in Indiana.
+A breeding and grower facility was completed in 2020 and is located in Indiana.
 This new HEPA filtered, barrier facility was populated with cesarean derived colostrum deprived Domestic and Yucatan minipigs.
+In 2022 the new Indiana breeding facility completely replaced the Michigan grower facility.

 Customer references are available upon request.

-Premier BioSource plans on attending AALAS 2021!
-Look for our booth, where you will be able to meet the owners and people who personally care for the pigs you receive!
+Premier BioSource plans on attending AALAS 2024!
+Look for our booth, where you will be able to meet the owners and people who personally care for the pigs you receive.
 Whether you are an existing or new customer stop by so that we can hear feedback or answer questions about our pigs.
 You can find information regarding AALAS at www.aalas.org.

 In April 2020 S&S Farms began doing business as Premier BioSource.
 This was a change in name only, not in ownership or service.
 Premier’s customers can still expect the same people to be providing them with the highest quality swine model and service.

-National Hog Farmer published this article in July that talks about the project.
+National Hog Farmer published this article in July 2020 that talked about the project.

 Below is a small sampling of publicly available research articles in which swine from Premier BioSource/S&S Farms were used over the past 20 years.